vrk-kpa/suomifi-ui-components/.styleguidist/themevalues.md

 ### Focus

-Theme focus is of type _`FocusDesignTokens`_ and defines all focus styles used in the library.
+Theme category focuses is of type _`FocusDesignTokens`_ and defines all focus styles used in the library.
 By default, focus styles are based on color, spacing and radius design tokens.

 ```js noeditor
 import { SuomifiThemeConsumer } from '../src/core/theme';